containerum/containerum-docs/content/kubernetes/prerequirements.md

 draft: false
 ---

-# Prerequirements
+# Requirements
 This section contains hardware and environment requirements to cluster nodes.

 ## Nodes hardware recommendations

 - You can use virtual or physical machines.
 - While you can build a cluster with 1 machine, in order to run all the examples and tests you will need at least **3 nodes**.
 - Nodes need to run some version of Linux with the x86_64 architecture.
 It may be possible to run Kubernetes on other OS and architectures, but this guide will use **CentOS**.
-- Apiserver and etcd work well on a machine with **2 core and 2GB RAM** for small and medium cluster.
+- Apiserver and etcd work well on a machine with **2 cores and 2GB RAM** for small and medium cluster.
 Larger or more active clusters may require more cores.
 - Other nodes can have any reasonable amount of resources and are not required to have the same configuration.
 - Each node must have a unique hostname.